Kuipo/Hades2-NSFW-Resprite/README.md

     `Portraits_Hecate_Frozen_01.png`
     `Portrait_Dora_Hardhat`
 4. Replace Fates at some point?
-5. Replace Scylla at some point?
-6. Figure out what the `_Wrath` portraits are... and if I need to replace them?
+5. Figure out what the `_Wrath` portraits are... and if I need to replace them?
     `Portrait_Hera_Default_01_Wrath`
     `Portrait_Hestia_Default_01_Wrath`
     `Portrait_Demeter_Default_01_Wrath`